Arturnix/Budget-Web-App-MVC/README.md

 Password: Test123!

-There is also implemented account activation mailig mechanics when creating new user account and reset password functionality for acitve users.
+There are also implemented account activation mailig mechanics when creating new user account and reset password functionality for acitve users.